jjak14/ALB_AutoScalling/README.md

 # Simple ALB - Autoscalling Group deployment on AWS using Terraform

-Still in my learning journey of Terraform so ...
+Still on my learning journey of Terraform so ...

 This is a Terraform code that launches an autoscalling group using a launch template and an Application Load Balancer.
 At least 2 EC2 instances at launched during the deployment.